Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Random Bond Clock Model

 \subsection{QLRO Phase}

-Finally, for $N \geq 5$, the $\mathbb{Z}{N}$ clock model exhibits an intermediate phase between the disordered and ordered phases, characterized by quasi–long-range order (QLRO).
+Finally, for $N \geq 5$, the $\mathbb{Z}_{N}$ clock model exhibits an intermediate phase between the disordered and ordered phases, characterized by quasi–long-range order (QLRO).
 In this regime, the low-energy excitations are effectively gapless spin waves, and the infrared theory is well described by a Gaussian action.
 Accordingly, we model

-where $\varphi$ is a coarse-grained phase field that is effectively non-compact in this phase (vortices are suppressed), and $\mathbf{s}^{Q}$ is the coarse-grained background field that encodes the phase disorder associated with the bond variables in the topological sector $Q$.
-Interpreting $\mathbf{E} = -\nabla \varphi$ as an electric field and $\mathbf{s}^{Q}$ as a polarization field, the problem maps onto a two-dimensional electrostatics problem: we are solving for the electric field in the presence of a background distribution of dipole moments described by $\mathbf{s}^{Q}(x)$.
+where $\varphi$ is a coarse-grained phase field that is effectively non-compact in this phase (vortices are suppressed), and $\mathbf{s}^{Q}$ is the coarse-grained field that encodes the phase disorder in the topological sector $Q$. $\rho_s$ is an effective spin stiffness.
+If we interpret $\mathbf{E} = -\nabla \varphi$ as an electric field and $\mathbf{s}^{Q}$ as a polarization field, the problem maps onto a two-dimensional electrostatics problem whereby we are solving for the electric field in the presence of a background distribution of dipole moments described by $\mathbf{s}^{Q}$.
 According to the Helmholtz decomposition theorem, any sufficiently smooth vector field on a 2D domain can be written as

 where